Summary

 Engage

-Ask a student to pick a whole number between 0 and 20.
+Display slide 3 and ask a student to pick a whole number between 0 and 20.
 Write the number on the board.
+Let students know they will work with their neighbor on this task.

-For example, if the number is 15, students could take 4*4 - 4/4.
-This would give them 16 - 1 = 15.
-If the number is 0, students could use 4+4-4-4=0.
+Walk through an example or two on the board to show what is expected.
+If the number is 15, students could take 4·4–4/4.
+This would give them 16–1 = 15.
+Another example would be that if the number is 0, students could use 4+4–4–4=0.

 Play a few rounds of this game to get students in the mindset of arranging the number 4 in different ways to get the target number.

+Display slide 4.
 Once a few student pairs find a solution, ask one or two representatives to come to the board to write out their solutions.

 Explore

-Explain to students that they will taking turns rolling dice and creating expressions for their partner to solve.
+Explain to students that they will take turns rolling dice and creating expressions for their partner to solve.
+Ask students to determine which partner is Student 1 or Student 2.

-Directions for student 1:
+Directions for Student 1:

 Roll one random polyhedral die.